tamunoWoks/Business_Intelligence_with_PowerBI/Part1c.md

 Above all, Power BI is a tool for data visualization and analysis that allows for collaboration.
 At the same time, Excel limits sharing and data analysis to a limited number of end users.

 ### Linking Power BI and Azure
+All Microsoft cloud applications ultimately use Azure, the cloud platform that supports storage, security, and application management.
+With so many modern applications requiring analytic outputs, Microsoft recognized that an API could complement its Power BI offerings with Azure.
+Called Power BI Embedded, this Premium Power BI feature requires an Azure account to be associated with the enterprise license.

+Reports and dashboards published in a Power BI workspace can be deployable via API to a web page or application.
+With Power BI Embedded, end users don’t need a Power BI Pro license to view the content so long as they embed the targeted content within the Webpage or Web applications.

+Reports and dashboards can be customized to meet user experience specifications at the organization level.
+Best yet, content can be configured based on user identity and row-level security using Microsoft Azure Active Directory, the cloudbased identity management platform.